gt-cs3220/gt-cs3220.github.io/project2.md

 else if you pass any of test[1-4]: 2 pts

 **Late submission**:
-If you finish part-2 on time w/o correctly finishing part-1, you will get 2 pts.
+If you finish part-2 on time w/o correctly finishing part-1, you will still get 2 pts for part-1.

 ## Part 2: Complete the pipeline

 **Description**:
 In this part, you will complete the entire ISA.
 Your program should run with testall2.mem case we provide.
 You don't need to implement data forwarding in this part.

-**Grading**:

-It should pass testall2.mem file in behavior simulation.
-In this design, we will only ask you to check the behavior behavior correctness.
-In the next project, you will generate bitstreams and test your code on FPGA.
-Hence, it is good to check whether your code is being synthesized or not.

-If it does not pass testall2.mem file, there is no partial grading.
-Only for this assignment, we will accept a late submission with a penalty.

-**Late submission**: If you can submit the successful design of pipeline by project #3 deadline, you will receive 8 pts out of 15 pts in total including part-1, regardless of part-1's score.

-**Incorrect/Incomplete/Missing File(s) Submissions : 5% deducted**
+We will provide the instruction how to test your pipeline in the pynq board soon.

 **What to submit**:
 **[1] A zip file of your source code.
 The zip file must contain the following:**